Giftbit/activity-aware-ids-aws/README.md

 intrusion detection and awareness strategy by gathering important information about the activities in your AWS account, and bringing them to your team in the context that makes the most sense for them, such as Slack.

-At its heart Activity Aware IDS for AWS is a series of specialized lambda functions.
-These functions fall into two different
-groups: **Sources** are functions that receive notifications for specific types of events, like CloudTrail, standardize this information; and **Destinations**, functions that receive the standardized information, and distribute them to specific places, such as Slack.

 In our initial release, we support CloudWatch Logs CloudTrail source, and the Slack destination.